Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: -Interpretations and Monoids

 \begin{lemma}[restate={decide-bounded-forest-paths:lemma}, name={Deciding Bounded Forest Paths}] Let $d \in \Nat$.
 It is decidable whether $\RegMG{d}$ contains \kl{bad forest paths} of unbounded length. \proofref{decide-bounded-forest-paths:lemma} \end{lemma}

 As a consequence, we can now obtain our main theorem, characterizing images of \kl{$\MSO$-interpretations} that are \kl{$\infty$-well-quasi-ordered}.
-Because of \cref{removing-delta-dom:lemma} and \cref{bd-lcw-2-wqo:cor}, this characterization can be lifted to provide a positive answer to conjecture \cref{pouzet2:conj} in the case of graphs with \kl{bounded linear clique-width}, dropping the effective computability of the bound $k$.
-Remark that if the bound $k$ happened to be $2$ in \cref{main-theorem:thm}, this would imply that a variant of \cref{pouzet1:conj} holds using four colors.
+Because of \cref{removing-delta-dom:lemma} and \cref{bd-lcw-2-wqo:cor}, this characterization can be lifted to answer \cref{pouzet2:conj} positively in the case of graphs with \kl{bounded linear clique-width}, dropping the effective computability of the bound $k$.
+Remark that if the bound $k$ happened to be $2$ in \cref{main-theorem:thm}, this would imply \cref{pouzet1:conj} for classes of graphs of \kl{bounded linear clique-width}.